-There are several treatment options for a bulging disc, including physical therapy, medication, and in some cases, surgery.
+There are several treatment options for a bulging disc.
 The specific treatment plan will depend on the severity of the injury and the individual's symptoms.
 Some common treatments for a bulging disc include:

 - Physical therapy: This can help to improve flexibility, strength, and mobility in the affected area, and can help to reduce pain and other symptoms.